preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 + **When closed**: Here you can select what will happen when the user is finished with the form.
 Same options as above.
 + **Limit respone time**: With this option active, you can set a start date and/or an end date.

-Here's an example where an image is added to a form (shown in the Forms block):
+Here's an example where an image is added to a form (shown in the Form block):

 .. image:: forms-image-762.png